Mainz Reduit

 What should I wear?

-Wear comfortable clothing and sturdy footwear suitable for walking, and consider layering for changes in weather.
+Wear comfortable clothing and shoes suitable for walking, and dress in layers to accommodate changing weather conditions.

 Location